-Bills have been introduced, including tax legislation recently introduced in the House of Representatives and Senate, that could impact the issuance of tax-exempt bonds and the payment of federal subsidies payable on AMP's bonds issued as Build America Bonds and New Clean Renewable Energy Bonds in 2009 and 2010.
+Bills have been and in the future may be introduced that could impact the issuance of tax-exempt bonds for transmission and generation facilities.
 AMP is unable to predict whether any of these bills or any similar federal bills proposed in the future will become law or, if they become law, what their final form or effect would be.
 Such effect, however, could be material to the Participants.